89 days ago

-For an all too brief period, the elderflower tree at the edge of the top field next to the graveyard bursts into glorious white blooms.
-And then they are gone.
+For an all-too-brief period, our elderflower tree bursts into glorious white blooms.
+Then, they are gone.
 Making hay while the sun shines, last Sunday, Joshua and I waded through the long grasses.
-I created enough of a track for him to follow through with the grass on either side towering over the little fellow.
-80 heads were picked and dumped in our basket and we headed home.
+I created enough of a track for him to follow through, with the grass towering over the little fellow.
+80 heads were picked, before we headed home.

 I do not like Kardamili.
 A few hours detention in its Police station thanks to a bent cop and an even more bent hotelier did not cause my dislike but it did not help the cause.
 Though a pretty town, Kardamili is very expensive and, worse still, it attracts the biggest tossers in Europe, swarms of them.
 The Mrs, however, quite likes it.

 I need 200ml of the stuff to make elderflower ice cream so on Saturday I went picking elderflower, wading through grass, nettles and weeds in the top meadow which are almost as tall as me, in order to get to the bush by the churchard.
 Twenty five heads went into a pot with the zest from four lemons onto which I poured 1.5 litres of boiling water and left it to stand overnight, under a tea towel.

 It is all bottled up now.
 The smaller bottles are cordial, the beer bottles beer, the glass at the front is beer.
 Joshua and I have both sampled the cordial, diluted with water, and it is pretty good.
 Meanwhile, the beer is fizzy and like a sour and yeasty lager.
 The cost of making all that lies in front of you is under a quid and the cordial will keep us going for months.
 What you see is minus two bottles of each which I handed to neighbours today on my way to pick up elderflowers which will soon become cordial, champagne and ice cream.
 Watch this space.

 996 days ago